Warblefly/TrackBoundaries/README.md

 # TrackBoundaries
 Automatically detects the boundary between silence and the start of an audio track.
 Also, detects audio fade out, and notates a liquidsoap playlist accordingly, with both cue points.
 Also annotates the same playlist with accurately measured track durations.
+Also measures EBU R.128 volume of track, for use with ReplayGain within liquidsoap.

 Detection is based on a certain level of Loudness Units (LU) below the track's measured integrated loudness, according to EBU R.128 calculations.
 This is no mere "meter reader".